ianhussey/blogdown-site/content/posts/2025-07-22-loss-of-confidence/index.md

 <br>

-I've subsequently written lots (e.g., see [this post](https://mmmdata.io/posts/2025/04/irapresearch.org-website-relaunched/)) on my more general loss of confidence in the validity of the IRAP, the measure used in the study.
+I've subsequently written lots (e.g., see [this post](https://mmmdata.io/posts/2025/04/irapresearch.org-website-relaunched/)) on my more general Loss of Confidence in the validity of the IRAP, the measure used in the study.

 More importantly, I'm aware of at least one unpublished independent conceptual replication of the study that failed to replicate the group differences or interaction.